Dillkeyz/Client-Info/README.md

 # Client-Info

 This is my minecraft clients webpage.
-I am trying to get access to minecrafts apis.
+I am trying to get access to minecraft login so I can add this to my portfolio.